Skip to content

 • ignore_case — case-insensitive matching

-• Forward links () — this memory references another
+• Forward links () — this note references another

-• Backlinks () — another memory references this one
+• Backlinks () — another note references this one

-• Links are omitted if the memory has no connections
+• Links are omitted if the note has no connections

 Links are derived from [text](mor:<id>) markdown links in content and links arrays in frontmatter.
 They use 8-char short IDs consistent with list/search output.